eunhye8747/MatLab-Code-Neurotransistor/README.md

 The mathematical formulas were derived from the circuit model of the neurotransistors.
 This Matlab code verifies that the mathmatical model can describe the current dynamics of the neurotransistors.
+The result is shown in the Figure S6 of Supplementary Information of the article.

 This code was written by Prof. Nikhil Ranjan Das.
 [Department of Radio Physics and Electronics, University of Calcutta]